 For marking to be a worthwhile activity, it must generate diagnostic feedback that is acted upon by students.
 Trinity Academy values high-quality marking whilst discouraging frequent low-quality forms.
 Because marking is driven by a subject's curriculum, it will vary in frequency and form throughout the year and between subjects.
 Each department will have a clear departmental marking policy that outlines timings and expectations.
+This will be available in subject Department Handbooks.
 Peer- and self-marking are also encouraged.
 Any work marked by students (or improvements made following marking) should be in green pen.